KewKalustian/wordle_cracker/README.md

 # Wordle Cracker

-When you are stuck in solving wordle games, and you are nerdy, the result looks like this.
+If you get stuck solving Wordle games and are a bit of a nerd, it could end up like this.

 ## How to modify/use that script